 The best way to grow is to balance giving and receiving.
 In fact, they are equally important and one can’t exist without the other.
 It’s the universal law of giving and receiving.

 Giving can’t exist without receiving.
 And receiving can’t exist without giving.

-When someone gives, there must be another one who is receiving, otherwise the act of giving is incomplete.
-And if no one gives, then no one can receives.
+When someone gives, there must be another one who is receiving, otherwise, the act of giving is incomplete.
+And if no one gives, then no one can receive.

 Giving is receiving.
 And receiving is giving.

 When you give, you receive a good feeling.
 And when you receive, you give people a chance to give.